 JUAN GONZALEZ: All eight Democratic presidential candidates meet at Howard University for their third presidential debate.
 They’ll be questioned for the first time by a panel made up entirely of journalists of color.
 The debate, dubbed the "All-American Presidential Forum," will be moderated by TV/radio host Tavis Smiley and will air on PBS.
 The panel will include Michel Martin of National Public Radio and columnists Ruben Navarrette and DeWayne Wickham.

 AMY GOODMAN: Tavis Smiley is the host of Tavis Smiley on PBS and The Tavis Smiley Show from PRI.
-He is the author and editor of eleven books, including The Covenant with Black America.
+He is the author and editor of 11 books, including The Covenant with Black America.
 I had a chance to speak with Tavis Smiley before the broadcast.
 I began by asking him how tonight’s forum originated.

 TAVIS SMILEY: Well, last year we put out a book, as you know, Amy, called The Covenant with Black America.
-It was or is a book that lays out the top ten issues of interest to African Americans and says to African Americans, and others who read, this is what we have to do if we’re going to make Black America better.
+It was or is a book that lays out the top 10 issues of interest to African Americans and says to African Americans, and others who read, this is what we have to do if we’re going to make Black America better.
 I believe that when you make Black America better, you make all of America better.
-So this book, The Covenant with Black America, comes out and, to everybody’s surprise, goes to number one on the New York Times bestsellers list, and so everybody else’s list the book is number one on, as well, from Barnes & Noble to Amazon to Washington Post.
+So this book, The Covenant with Black America, comes out and, to everybody’s surprise, goes to number one on The New York Times bestsellers list, and so everybody else’s list the book is number one on, as well, from Barnes & Noble to Amazon to Washington Post.
 It goes to number one everywhere.

 It says to me, Amy, that there is then this thirst, this hunger, for a thoughtful conversation about how to make Black America better.
 And again, I believe when you make communities of color better, you make the country better.
 And so, the book, long story short, really became the impetus and gave us the leverage to say to the candidates, Democrats and Republicans, that you need to come to the table and tell America where you stand on the issues that matter specifically to people of color.
 And so, the Democrats at Howard University tonight at 9:00 p.m.
 Eastern on PBS — check your local listing — and then September 27th, we’ll be at Morgan State University, another HBCU, historically black campus, in Baltimore, where the Republicans will join us.
 And so, here’s a wonderful opportunity for us to get all these candidates on the record about where they stand on the issues that matter most to people of color.